wjeff0343/about/README.md

 - Implmented creative designs and innovated upon simple systems to achive objectives
 - Leadership and Morale support for entire team
 - Organized and punctual meetings to manage schedules, design progress, and potential new leads that could be devolped
+### Certificates
+-  SAP Getting Started with Data Science (Edition 2021)
+-  SAP S/4HANA Embedded Analytics
+-  SAP Introduction to ABAP in the Cloud